Students Need to Mindful About What They Post Online

 Use the “Grandma Test”

-If you wouldn’t want your grandma to see it, don’t post it!
+Our online college counselors say, f you wouldn’t want your grandma to see it, don’t post it!
 This goes without saying but often it’s good to remind students to avoid posting photos or anything that promotes illegal behavior, like underage drinking or drug use.
 Also avoid offensive memes or posts.
 Even private messages are fair game if someone sends screenshots of your bad behavior to admissions offices.
 Just ask the admitted Harvard students who had their acceptances rescinded after screenshots of their private messages with offensive and racist memes were sent to the admissions office.

 But Practice Good Privacy Habits